gillian-modlists/gillian-modlists.github.io/docs/the_elder_scrolls_v_skyrim_special_edition.md

 The notoriously broken Bethesda release(tm).
 Thankfully, mods can fix this mess once again.
 Bless the PC modding community.

 ## Game Settings { data-search-exclude }
-Use [Bethini](../tools/#bethini) for configuration - it has nice and optimized presets aswell as more options to configure your game.
+Use [Bethini Pie](../tools/#bethini) for configuration - it has nice and optimized presets aswell as more options to configure your game.

 ## Tools { data-search-exclude }
 - A mod manager.
 I use [Mod Organizer 2](../tools/#mod-organizer-2).
 You don't completely need one, though - you can stick with just [LOOT](https://loot.github.io/).
+    * I do not provide installation instructions for most mods for one simple reason - you simply just press the "Install with mod manager" for most of them.
+    * :material-alert: Remember to `Sort` the mods after installing them.
+Mod Organizer 2 uses LOOT to do it.

 ## Essentials { data-search-exclude }
 !!! warning "About the 'Anniversary Edition' and 'Special Edition'"